Diversity in Neuroscience Summer Interns

 Research Information:

 Studies using artificial languages have shown that people can automatically segment words in continuous speech just by listening to the speech, a phenomenon known as statistical learning (SL).
-In the current study, Shveta will test whether passive, multi-week exposure to a novel second language facilitates word learning in adult learners using EEG and behavioural assessments.
-Shveta will analyze participants’ mTRFs (multivariate temporal Response function) to words and nonwords to assess whether listening to Italian improves participants' neural discrimination of lexical items.
+In this study, Shveta tested whether passive, multi-week exposure to a novel second language facilitates word learning in adult learners using EEG and behavioural assessments.
+Shveta will analyze participants' mTRFs (multivariate temporal Response function) to words and nonwords to assess whether listening to Italian improves participants' neural discrimination of lexical items.
 If the expected results are obtained, that would suggest evidence that SL facilitates wordform learning in a fully natural language, a crucial initial step in language acquisition.
 Shveta will also be analyzing various common SL tasks such as the 2AFC (2 alternative forced choice task), familiarity rating, and target detection task to assess their respective reliabilities and possibly contribute to the pool of suggestions for future research in the field.

 Rachel Watson